0xPolygonHermez/code-examples/zkevm-nft-bridge-example/README.md

 To deploy use:`npm run deploy:nftBridge:${network}`

-As example for goerli testnet:
+As example for goerli/polygonZKEVMTestnet testnets:
 ```
 npm run deploy:nftBridge:goerli
 npm run deploy:nftBridge:polygonZKEVMTestnet
 ```

-In the deployment we will find the results on `${networkName}_output.json` Double check that both address must be the same.
+Once the deployment is finished, we will find the results on `${networkName}_output.json` Double check that both address should be the same.

 To verify contracts use `npm run verify:nftBridge:${network}`
 ```